debops/debops/docs/ansible/roles/debops.gitlab/getting-started.rst

 not tested and may result in a broken installation or data corruption.

 You can install the PostgreSQL database using its DebOps role.
-See the debops.postgresql_server_ role documentation for more details.
+See the :ref:`debops.postgresql_server` role documentation for more details.

 Support for other services
 --------------------------